Kairos-Tek/qbuild-docs/README.md

 The scope of the proposal includes developing all core functionalities necessary for fully automated C++ contract audits within the Qubic ecosystem.
 This encompasses integrating static analysis, vulnerability detection and automated test generation, all accessible via a user-friendly web dashboard.
 Our objective is to deliver a robust, scalable, and intuitive platform that simplifies the smart contract auditing process for both individual developers and enterprise teams.
 By combining cutting-edge AI with practical development workflows, QBuild aims to set a new standard of security and efficiency for Qubic smart contracts, paving the way for broader adoption and ongoing innovation across the ecosystem.

+**While QBuild's primary focus is on comprehensive smart contract auditing for the Qubic ecosystem, the Basic and Performance audit capabilities can be applied to any C++ codebase.** This expanded functionality allows developers to ensure their C++ code follows Core-tech recommendations and performance best practices, even for non-blockchain applications or components that integrate with smart contracts.

 ## 3. Functionality

 ### 3.1 Access to Advanced AI Language Models with Flexibility